-Get inspired to eat well by creating a new Pinterest board.
+Get inspired to eat well by creating a new Pinterest board (and follow me for lots of yummy ideas!).
 Add all the recipes that you want to try to it, then get cooking.

 I am not a medical expert, and this post is not medical advice.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition. ©Johnson & Johnson Consumer Inc. 2017.
 The third party trademarks used herein are trademarks of their respective owners.